Sunday, January 29, 2017

 The CryptO'pinion?

 Motor Massacre has been a nice surprise.
-Sure, it's about as glam as a dog turd but I enjoyed the mix of arcade-style action with levels of adventure lurking below the surface.
-Also, being able to enter buildings adds that extra dynamic which I loved - and there's always something stupid waiting for you!
-So don't take it seriously and have fun.
+It's about as glam as a dog turd, but I enjoyed the mix of arcade-style action with levels of adventure lurking below the surface.
+Being able to enter buildings adds that extra dynamic I loved - and there's always something stupid waiting for you!
+Don't take it seriously and have fun.

 Mel Gibson wannabes can download the floppies